mentainha/m3o/docs/README.md

 # Introduction

-M3O is a next generation cloud platform.
+M3O is a universal public api interface.
 Explore, discover and consume public APIs as simpler programmable building blocks all in one place.

 ## Features